Mr-WicHo/Nvim-Config/README.md

 + im  using the windows subsystem for linux WSL
 + do everything as the order that they appera

-+ if you are not me who are seeing this repo, i dont know if this will work for you,
++ if you are not me who are seeing this repo, i dont know if this will work for you, I dont know how to help =)

 ## WSL
 #### Install WSL